iomete/iom-docs/glossary/sparkR.md

 ---
 title: SparkR
-description: Discover SparkR, a powerful tool for running R on Apache Spark.
-Learn about its features, how it aligns with Spark's other language bindings, and its versatility for data analysis.
+description: SparkR is a powerful tool for running R on Apache Spark, offering the same principles as Spark's other language bindings.
+With SparkR, users can easily import it into their environment and run their code, making it a great option for those familiar with R's syntax.
 ---

 # SparkR